ian-IBCIRL/IB-PP5-MVP/docs/testing/TESTING.md

 **Expected Results**
 - Navigate to any product detail page and you will see a +/- button
 - Click on the +/- button to change the quantity of the items
-- Click "Add to Bag" to add the product to the bag
+- Click "Add to Ordersheet" to add the product to the ordersheet

 **Actual Results**
 - The +/- button changes the quantity of the products